Honduras–Spain relations

-Honduras–Spain relations refers to the diplomatic relations between Honduras and Spain.
-Both nations are members of the Association of Academies of the Spanish Language and the Organization of Ibero-American States.
+The relationship between Honduras and Spain dates back to the Spanish colonization of the Americas.
+Today, both nations are members of the Association of Academies of the Spanish Language and the Organization of Ibero-American States.

 History

 Spanish colonization

 In September 1502, explorer Christopher Columbus arrived to northern Honduras on his fourth voyage to the Americas.
 In 1524, Spanish conquistador Gil González Dávila, on his way to Nicaragua, was set off course by a storm and landed in present-day Honduras.
 Upon arrival to the Honduran coast, in order to lighten the load of his ships so that he can arrive to land, he ordered several horses to be thrown overboard into the ocean and by that action, the newly established port was called Puerto de Caballos (Port of Horses).
 Gil González Dávila went on to found the first Spanish settlement in Honduras called San Gil de Buena Vista.

 Initial conquest of Honduras proved to be difficult as the native tribes in the territory overwhelmingly resisted the Spanish invasion.
 Impatient of the prolonged conquest of the territory, Spanish conquistador of the Aztecs in present-day Mexico, Hernán Cortés came to Honduras with an army to take control of the territory.
-It wasn't until 1539 that Spanish forces were able to take full control of the territory.
+It was not until 1539 that Spanish forces were able to take full control of the territory.
 The territory of Honduras soon officially became part of the Spanish Empire under the Viceroy of New Spain based in Mexico City and administered by the Captaincy General of Guatemala based in Santiago de Guatemala.